ArnoVdH/photoblog/content/links.md

 * [Anti-Capitalist Chronicles](https://www.democracyatwork.info/davidharveyacc): a podcast that looks at capitalism through a Marxist lens, with professor David Harvey
 * [The Iron Dice](https://www.theirondice.com/): history podcast about the struggles of the Weimar Republic
 * [Tech Won't Save Us](https://www.techwontsave.us/): leftist podcast that looks at technology with a critical eye
+* [Blowback](https://blowback.show/ "Blowback"): leftist podcast focussing on the history of certain episodes of American imperialism

 ### Video essays